yoonghan/Dashboard/README.md

   "useBuiltIns": "entry"
 }],
 ```
-2. import javascript polyfill for promises
+2. import javascript polyfill for promises.

 # For external hosting.
 1. If there are needs for external hosting (e.g. html with different /js folder).
 Change webpack.config.js publicPath: "/js/", to the correct directory.